-Criminal defense in Harker Heights, Copperas Cove, Waco, and across Central Texas
+Felony defense in Harker Heights, Copperas Cove, and across Central Texas

 Our founder Mary Beth Harrell is licensed in both state and federal court and has a winning record in both.
 Let her put her skills to work for you in one of the most important fights of your life.

 Here in Killeen, the majority of criminal charges are prosecuted on the state rather than the federal level.
-That’s because most minor and non-violent crimes occur within state lines – like an assault, DUI or theft – so the federal government gives states discretion to prosecute on their own.
+That’s because most crimes occur within state lines – like an assault, DWI or theft – so the federal government gives states discretion to prosecute on their own.
 However, when a crime crosses state lines or violates federal laws, it’s likely a federal offense and tried in federal court.

 The consequences of conviction for a federal crime are much more severe than those for a state crime, so if you’re facing charges for a federal offense, it’s crucial to get smart and aggressive criminal defense immediately.
 And don’t forget, conviction of a state offense can also have a major effect on your future.
 Let our defense lawyers answer your questions and provide the information you need.

 What’s the difference between federal and state crimes?

 Although most criminal offenses are prosecuted here in Texas state court, there are certain criminal offenses that might be prosecuted in both.
 If you’re charged with a crime where there’s a jurisdictional overlap between state and federal law, both prosecutors will determine where the crime will be prosecuted.
 Sometimes a crime can be charged in both state and federal court.
 Often, the determination of where a case will be heard and tried hinges on the severity of the crime.

 Federal criminal law is listed under Title 18 of the United States Code, while Texas has its own state penal code.
 The United States has dozens of agencies tasked and authorized to investigate and enforce their federal laws, including the: